Emotionally Immature Woman: 10 Smart Ways to Handle the Relationship

 Can therapy help an emotionally immature woman?

 Therapy can be quite beneficial in helping her develop self-awareness, emotional regulation, and coping abilities.
-Impulsivity and defensiveness are examples of patterns that can be addressed by cognitive-behavioral or dialectical behavior therapy.
-Success is dependent on her willingness to change and ongoing therapy help.
+Impulsivity defense depends on patterns that can be assessed by cognitive-behavioral or dialectical behavior therapy.
+Success depends on her willingness to change and on ongoing treatment.

 How to support an emotionally immature woman without enabling her?